geoffhouy/zoinks/README.md

   - [`!profile [region] [summoner name]`](https://i.imgur.com/7EgwC2k.png)

 ### Plans
-- Add more League of Legends commands
+- Add more League of Legends commands.
-- Add Fortnite commands
+- Add Fortnite commands.
-- Add Overwatch commands
+- Add Overwatch commands.
-- Add YouTube music player
+- Add YouTube music player.
-- Add database integration
+- Add database integration.

 ### How To Use
 At this time, I'm unable to run the bot 24/7, so feel free to run an instance of this bot yourself.
 To do so, be sure to perform the following steps: